hohsieh/hec-ras-docker/README.md

 - /hecras/project/results
   - this is a symlink to the `/results` directory to make it easier for users to reach from within their project bash script.
 - /project
   - This is the expected mount path where external (to the container) data is loaded from.
+This is the mount location used for S3 buckets.
 - /results
   - This is the expected mount path where internal (to the container) data is offloaded to.
+This is the mount location used for S3 buckets.

 -----